18 Top-Rated Tourist Attractions in Maryland

 Assateague State Park is on Assateague Island, a barrier island on Maryland's Eastern Shore.
 On the east side of the island is the windswept landscape of the Atlantic Ocean, with a long stretch of beach that's popular in the summer for swimming and surfing.

 On the more protected bayside of the island, park visitors enjoy fishing and kayaking.
-The island supports a range of wildlife, but is known in particular for the feral horses that roam the dunes and windswept grassland.
-The park has campsites, picnic tables, a camp store, and snack bar.
+The island supports a range of wildlife but is known in particular for the feral horses that roam the dunes and windswept grassland.
+The park has campsites, picnic tables, a camp store, and a snack bar.
 The closest town is Berlin, about eight miles away.

 American Visionary Art Museum